Magnetism in Gemstones

 Red Tourmaline (Mn3+), Weak

 Because metallic coloring agents like chromium and vanadium can be magnetically undetectable in gems, it follows that the measured magnetic susceptibility and magnetic response of a gemstone are not necessarily related to the gem's color.
 Often more than one type of transition metal is present within a single gem.
 As we will already mentioned, traces of iron impurities may contribute to gem’s magnetic response without contributing to its color.
 The types of metals that cause color in gems are discussed in detail on the next page.

 The magnetic susceptibility of a gem is the measurable degree to which the gem is attracted to or repelled by a magnetic field.
 The response that a gem shows to a magnet generally corresponds to it's magnetic susceptibility.
 Since the degree of repulsion (diamagnetism) is consistently very weak among gems, we measure only the degree of attraction with a magnetic susceptibility balance.
-The degree of magnetic attraction that a gem shows is dependent on its chemical composition, particularly the types of metals and concentration of those metals within the gem.
+The degree of magnetic attraction that a gem shows can vary widely and is dependent on the gem's chemical composition, particularly the types of metals and concentration of those metals within the gem.

 Almandine Garnet Picks Up Due to High Concentration of Iron

 Valence State: Besides the concentration of metal ions and their varying magnetic susceptibilities, the valence state of these ions is also a significant factor that affects the degree of magnetism in gems.
 Valence also affects color.
 Valence refers to the gain or loss of electrons by an atom, resulting in an affinity to bond with other atoms.
 As an example, iron ions within gems can exist in 2 different valence states: ferrous iron (Fe2+) or ferric iron (Fe3+).